transferable-samplers/transferable-samplers/docs/design.md

 This page describes how the major components of the codebase fit together: the data module, Lightning module, samplers, and callbacks.
 The goal is to make the responsibilities of each component clear and explain the design decisions behind the boundaries between them.

 ?> Transferable samplers builds upon [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/).
-A major benefit of PyTorch Lightning is in standardizing the components of codebases, aiding both readability and reproducibility.
+A major benefit of PyTorch Lightning is in standardising the components of codebases, aiding both readability and reproducibility.
 As such, we have sought to follow Lightning's preferred design principles where possible.
 However, the algorithms implemented by transferable samplers do deviate from the typical workflows for which PyTorch Lightning was developed.
 Care was given to deciding the correct boundaries between components in these non-standard configurations, with the hope that the result can be readily read, understood, hacked, and extended.

-> **Note:** Whilst attention has been given to defining a general architecture, changes may be made as required by future methods.
+?> Whilst attention has been given to defining a general architecture, changes may be made as required by future methods.

 ## Overview

 To the greatest practical extent we have aimed for **each component to own only a single concern**.

-Data preparation and normalization are handled by the data module.
+Data preparation and normalisation are handled by the data module.
 The Lightning module defines how to train a generative model, exposing a source / proposal density for samplers to leverage.
 Sampling strategy lives in the sampler, agnostic to the implementations of the source and target densities themselves.
 This separation makes it possible to change any one component — swap a sampler, change a dataset, or try a new proposal model — without touching the others.